iiasa/message-ix-models/doc/api/tools.rst

   Non-IIASA users must obtain their own license to access and use the data.
 - :mod:`message_ix_models` contains only a ‘fuzzed’ version of the data (same structure, random values) for testing purposes.

+The data include the following dimensions:

+- FLOW, PRODUCT: the lists of codes appearing in the data are identical between 2021 and 2023 inclusive.
+- COUNTRY: The data directly from IEA contain codes that are all caps, abbreviated country names, for instance "DOMINICANR".
+  The data from the OECD source contain ISO 3166-1 alpha-3 codes, for instance "DOM".
+  In both cases, there are additional labels denoting country groupings; these are defined in the documentation linked above.

+  Known changes:

+  - 2022 → 2023:

+    - New codes: ASEAN, BFA, GREENLAND, MALI, MRT, PSE, TCD,
+    - Removed: MASEAN

+  - 2021 → 2022:

+    - New codes: GNQ, MDG, MKD, RWA, SWZ, UGA.
+    - Removed: EQGUINEA, GREENLAND, MALI, MBURKINAFA, MCHAD, MMADAGASCA, MMAURITANI, MPALESTINE, MRWANDA, MUGANDA, NORTHMACED.

 .. _tools-wb:

 World Bank structures (:mod:`.tools.wb`)